-As we learn to play guitar and grow in confidence with our technique, it can be easy to let that confidence manifest in hitting those strings really hard.
+As we learn to play guitar (Question: can you learn fingerstyle first) and grow in confidence with our technique, it can be easy to let that confidence manifest in hitting those strings really hard.
 So, try to focus on how hard you strum and see if that helps with your pick-breaking issues.
 Sometimes, it’s as simple as taking a deep breath and remembering that playing harder doesn’t mean playing better.

 How Do I Find the Right Guitar Pick?

 You can find the right guitar pick by deciding how you’ll play guitar and choosing the right pick based on your individual needs.
 Rounded picks are great for strumming, while more angular picks are best for picking.
 Thickness also makes a big difference with guitar picks.